Low back pain: Epidemiology

 Low back pain that lasts at least one day and limits activity is a common complaint.
-Globally, about 40% of people have LBP at some point in their lives, with estimates as high as 80% of people in the developed world.
-Approximately 9 to 12% of people (632 million) have LBP at any given point in time, and nearly one quarter (23.2%) report having it at some point over any one-month period.
+Globally, about 40% of people have low back pain at some point in their lives, with estimates as high as 80% of people in the developed world.
+Approximately 9 to 12% of people (632 million) have low back pain at any given point in time, which was calculated to 7460 per 100,000 globally in 2020.
+Nearly one quarter (23.2%) report having it at some point over any one-month period.
 Difficulty most often begins between 20 and 40 years of age.
-Low back pain is more common among people aged 4080years, with the overall number of individuals affected expected to increase as the population ages.
+However, low back pain becomes increasingly common with age, and is most common in the age group of 85.
+Older adults more greatly affected by low back pain; they are more likely to lose mobility and independence and less likely to continue to participate in social and family activities.

-It is not clear whether men or women have higher rates of low back pain.
-A 2012 review reported a rate of 9.6% among males and 8.7% among females.
-Another 2012 review found a higher rate in females than males, which the reviewers felt was possibly due to greater rates of pains due to osteoporosis, menstruation, and pregnancy among women, or possibly because women were more willing to report pain than men.
+Women have higher rates of low back pain than men within all age groups, and this difference becomes more marked in older age groups (above 75 years).
+In a 2012 review which found a higher rate in females than males, the reviewers thought this may be attributable to greater rates of pains due to osteoporosis, menstruation, and pregnancy among women, or possibly because women were more willing to report pain than men.
 An estimated 70% of women experience back pain during pregnancy with the rate being higher the further along in pregnancy.

+Although the majority of low back pain has no specific underlying cause, workplace ergonomics, smoking and obesity are associated with low back pain in approximately 30% of cases.
+Low levels of activity is also associated with low back pain.
+Workplace ergonomics associated with low back pain include lifting, bending, vibration and physically demanding work, as well as prolonged sitting, standing and awkward postures.
 Current smokers – and especially those who are adolescents – are more likely to have low back pain than former smokers, and former smokers are more likely to have low back pain than those who have never smoked.

+The overall number of individuals affected expected to increase with population growth and as the population ages, with the largest increases expected in low- and middle-income countries.